K1nd4SUS/K1nd4SUS.github.io/src/pages/blog/posts/blog-k1nd4-cluster.md

 ## GitOps: ArgoCD as the single write path

 The deployment layer is where it all comes together. **ArgoCD** watches a Git repository and continuously reconciles the cluster toward what's declared there.
-The rule after migration is simple: **nothing gets deployed by hand anymore** — not our websites, and not the infrastructure charts either. `helm upgrade` from a terminal is retired; editing a file and pushing is the only write path.
+The rule after migration is simple: **nothing gets deployed by hand anymore**, not our websites, and not the infrastructure charts either. `helm upgrade` from a terminal is retired; editing a file and pushing is the only write path.

 The flow for a website: